GAFAIG PUBLIC KEY

 Fetch a signed verification payload

-The verify endpoint returns the public record, proof object, signature, messageString, and public key URL for a GAFAIG registry record.
+The verify endpoint returns the public certification surface, proof object, signature, messageString, and public key URL for a GAFAIG certification surface.

 CANONICAL RULE